a red hand with three fingers opening a studded door

 More information about the workshops

-Workshop Becoming Brainrot by Lilian Stolk (The Hmm) — Public, with a ticket
+Workshop Becoming Brainrot by Lilian Stolk (The Hmm) — Public

 Workshop Building the Civic Art Stack by Arthur Steiner, Leonardo Dellanoce (Memory Gems) and Ben Cerveny (Foundation for Public Code) — Invitation Only